The Sovereign Franchise | Joshua T. Berglan

 Flexible Capital for Flexible Deployment

 The full hub buildout still costs $32,591.
-But the new modular model creates lower-cost entry points.
+The modular model also creates lower-cost entry points.
 A partner can begin with an embedded workshop or curriculum cohort before raising money for a full buildout.

 Entry Level